thebuilder/gulp-project-template/README.md

 Compile the main jade file.

 ####less
 Compile the main less file, and attach source maps.
-The .less files are run through [RECESS](http://twitter.github.io/recess/) to ensure some sanity, and autoprefixes to add vendor tags.
-In release mode the css file will also be minified.
+In release mode the .less files are run through AutoPrefix to add vendor tags, and it gets minified.

 ####lint
 Run the .js files through JSHint, using the settings in **.jshintrc**.
 Change these to suit the project.